apnadkarni/blt/man/graph.rst

     Specifies the binding tags for the marker.  *TagList* is a list of binding tag names.
 The tags and their order will determine how events for markers are handled.
-Each tag in the list matching the current event sequence will have its Tcl command executed.
+Each tag in the list matching the current event sequence will have its TCL command executed.
 Implicitly the name of the marker is always the first tag in the list.
 The default value is "all".